A labyrinth is a flat circle or square consisting of a path that winds round to

 - The labyrinth gives many the misleading impression that one can be close to God without Christ.

-The Labyrinth is advocated as a way to be close to God; however, we are to "walk by faith, not by sight," and not by seeking experiences.
+The labyrinth is advocated as a way to be close to God; however, we are to "walk by faith, not by sight" or by seeking experiences.

-- We are told, "Without faith, it is impossible to please God ..."
-(Hebrews 11.6) and faith is defined as "the assurance of things hoped for, the conviction of things not seen" (Hebrews 11.1).
-"Hoped for" here does not mean wishing for or hoping for something in the sense of only perhaps getting it.
+- We are told "Without faith, it is impossible to please God ..."
+(Hebrews 11:6) and faith is defined as "... the assurance of things hoped for, the conviction of things not seen" (Hebrews 11:1).
+"Hoped for" here does not mean wishing for or hoping for something in the sense of maybe not getting it.
 Biblical hope is knowing God's words and promises will be fulfilled.
 We do not need to "feel close" to God to know He is with us; we are not instructed to walk by sight or feelings, but by faith.